cujojs/rest/docs/mime.md

 - application/hal+json
 - application/json
 - application/x-www-form-urlencoded
+- multipart/form-data *

 These converters are loaded lazily and are located under `rest/mime/type/*`.
 So 'text/plain' is resolved to `rest/mime/type/text/plain`.
 The main MIME registry knows how to fetch these converters.
 Child registries extend from the main registry hierarchically and thus also get access to these provided converters.

+* Multipart support is only available for requests from browsers that has implemented XMLHttpRequest 2.
+This includes most modern browsers with the exception of IE <=9.

 <a name="mime-converters-custom"></a>
 ### Custom Converters